Below are the guidelines for applying to the Jenni House Residency. Please read them carefully.

 Fees, Financial Assistance & Support:

 Resident artists have 24 hour access to the Jenni House building and receive an honoraria of $500/month.
+Allowance towards travel, accommodation and subsistence may be offered if applicable.

 Accommodation is not provided as part of the Jenni House Artist Residency, but economical options within walking distance are available.